nus-cs2103-AY1718S1/addressbook-level4/collated/main/jo-lyn.md

     }

     /**
-     * Load images for keyboard icons in the command box.
+     * Loads images for keyboard icons in the command box.
      */
     private void loadKeyboardIcons() {
         keyboardIdle = new Image(getClass().getResourceAsStream("/images/keyboard.png"));